PHONE BILL ON 07905 965 305

 The new fashion entrepreneur needs to decide whether to employ a full-time designer, or a freelancer.
 Or whether it is necessary to employ a designer at all.

-Many startups prefer to provide their own designs.
+Many startups prefer to provide their own clothing designs.
 For some, this may seem to be the best approach in the early stages.
 It takes a lot of money to support an in-house design team.

 Often, however, it is a false economy.
 Even if you have the most brilliant of design ideas, you need an experienced fashion designer to advise on the practicality and cost effectiveness of your designs.

 We at The London Pattern Cutter can work with your chosen designer, or supply our own .
-As most of our clients are on a restricted budget, we would normally advise against employing a full-time designer because it can be prohibitively expensive.
+As most of our clients are fashion startups on a restricted budget, we would normally advise against employing a full-time designer because it can be prohibitively expensive.

 It is rarely cost-effective unless you have extensive funding.
 And even then a freelancer is probably a better choice.